 Sometimes, yellow leaves appear after placing a lemon tree outside in the spring or summer, or after a particularly sunny day.
 If the leaves are suddenly yellow to white in patches, it means sunburn is likely.
 As long as there are other healthy leaves remaining, it’s nothing to worry about.
 Leave the affected leaves in place.

-Lemons are beloved by humans, but insects and mites like them, too.
-Sap-sucking insects can cause damage enough to leaves that they develop yellow spots that eventually grow together to form large yellow patches.
+Lemons are beloved by humans, but insects and mites like them too.
+Sap-sucking insects can cause damage enough to leaves that they develop yellow spots that may eventually grow together to form large yellow patches.
 Check the undersides of the leaves and stems for the specific parasite involved.